- Why interest is not enough to qualify a buyer

 Did you know that 75% of business owners regret selling their business?

-Many feel that they sell their business for an amount less than its worth.
+Many feel that they sell their business for less than it is worth.
 Others might feel overwhelmed about selling their business to the wrong buyers.
-The business owners have a fear that the new business owner and employees will not carry forward the vision and legacy.
+The business owners fear the new business owner and employees will not carry forward the vision and legacy.

 All these fears are legitimate.